Tour leader @ Tokyo Urban Adventures. Passionate about photography, food, and books. From Brazil, in love with Tokyo since 2009.

 So you’re travelling to Tokyo — smart choice!
-This guide will give you everything you need to know about visiting Tokyo, from getting to and from the airport, to the cool local spots you should check out.
+This handy guide (courtesy of our in-the-know local Tokyo tour guides) will give you everything you need to know about visiting Tokyo, from getting to and from the airport, to the cool local spots you should check out.

 Getting to and from NRT

-Public transit is the best option for getting to and from the airport.
-The JR Narita Express (N’EX) connects to major stations; a ride to Tokyo Station takes 53 minutes and costs JPY 3,000 (about USD 25).
+Public transit is the best option for getting to and from Tokyo’s primary international airport.
+The JR Narita Express (N’EX) connects to major stations; a ride to Tokyo Station takes approximately 53 minutes and costs JPY 3,000 (about USD 25).
 N’EX is also covered by the Japan Rail Pass, but seats must be reserved.

 You can also take the Keisei Skyliner (again, reserved seats), which takes about 45 minutes to reach Nippori or Ueno stations and costs JPY 2,500 (about USD 21).